deeputech/deeputech.github.io/_posts/01-optimizing-java-memory-usage.md

 ### Memory issue culprits

-- Code cache: TODO
-- Runtime generated code: TODO
-- Static code generators: TODO
-- Native libraries/code: TODO
-- Native threads: TODO
-- Singleton object trees/Hashmaps: TODO
+TODO: polish

+- Code cache: Code cache is a storage area for compiled code that is used to improve the performance of Java applications.
+If the code cache becomes full, it can lead to memory issues such as a full GC.

+- Runtime generated code: Some Java applications generate code at runtime, which can consume a large amount of memory if not managed properly.

+- Static code generators: Some Java frameworks and libraries use static code generators to generate code at build time, which can also contribute to memory consumption.

+- Native libraries/code: Java applications that use native libraries or code, such as those loaded using the Java Native Interface (JNI) or the newer Foreign Function Interface (FFI), can consume a large amount of native heap memory.

+- Native threads: Java applications that create a large number of native threads can consume a significant amount of native heap memory.

+- Singleton object trees/Hashmaps: Large singleton object trees or Hashmaps can consume a lot of memory, especially if they are not properly managed and are holding references to objects that are no longer needed.

 ### Measuring memory consumption